anuj0456/VoipApp/README.md

-# VoIP #
+# VoIP Android App #

-This is an android project of complete PTT series.
+This is an android part of complete PTT series.